Ko Hauturu te maunga Ko Manaia te awa Ko Mataatua te waka Ko Ngati Pukenga te Iwi Ko Ngati Maru te hapu Ko Maaka King

 Michele Johnston - Executive Assistant to CEO

 Kia ora, I am the Executive Assistant to the Chief Executive Officer and I am also Secretary to the Board.
 I have a strong EA background and have worked in both the public and private sector.

-I work at WellStop because of the amazing group of people who work here, and the work we do in providing support, information and education for families with a focus on healthy, safe communities.
+I work at WellStop because of the amazing group of people who work here, and the mahi we do in providing support/tautoko, information and education for families with a focus on healthy, safe communities.

 I love learning and furthering myself in both my personal and professional development.
-I am passionate about health & nutrition, meditation & yoga, and travelling and experiencing different cultures in New Zealand and overseas.
+I am passionate about health & nutrition, the benefits of a positive mindset improving our health, meditation & yoga, and travelling and experiencing different cultures in New Zealand and overseas.